 The AWR Design Environment supports automating tasks in the environment with the use of scripting.
 Creating custom automation scripts is straightforward and users can get started with little programming knowledge.
 Custom automation really personalizes the design environment and allows users to streamline their design flow and spend as much time as possible focusing on the design rather and driving the design software.
 The getting started with automation documentation is a great resource for developing your own automation routines.
 Click on the button below to try a sample automation routine that re-formats all the Graphs in a sample project.
 Subsequent button pushes toggle between two different Graph view settings.

-The AWR Design Environment supports adding in custom compiled utilities written in programming languages such as C++ or VB .NET.
+The AWR Design Environment supports adding in custom compiled utilities written in programming languages such as C++.
 This allows engineers to write design utilities that can interact with the AWR Design Environment while using the most efficient language for the task.
 The built in scripting language is great for automating tasks within the AWRDE but other languages might be more suitable when solving more complicated problems.
 Click on the button below to open a project that has a wizard called wizardTemplate to run.
 This simple wizard was coded in VB.NET and makes an inventory of the contents in a project.

 Appearance and Workspace